-There are many causes of packet loss, most of them unintentional.
+There are many causes of packet loss, most of which are unintentional.
 The number one cause of packet loss is network congestion.

 1. Network Congestion

 Think of packets traveling across your network like cars going down a highway.
-At certain points in the day, like during rush hour or after lunch when all the employees in a large company are going back to their desks, there are too many cars on the road.
-Things get even worse when a four-lane highway narrows into a two-lane road, and a lot of cars are looking to merge at the exact same time.
-Inevitably some cars can’t merge and don’t reach their destinations on time.
+At certain points in the day—like during rush hour or after lunch, when all the employees in a large company are returning to their desks—there are too many cars on the road.
+Things get even worse when a four-lane highway narrows into a two-lane road and a lot of cars are looking to merge at the exact same time.
+Inevitably, some cars can’t merge and don’t reach their destinations on time.

 2. Problems With Network Hardware

 Glitchy, old, or otherwise outdated hardware can significantly weaken your network.
-Firewalls, routers, and network switches all take up a considerable amount of power.
-If your company grows but your hardware capabilities don’t expand with it, you could be in for packet loss or even total connectivity loss.
+Firewalls, routers, and network switches all take up considerable power.
+If your company grows but your hardware capabilities don’t expand, you could be in for packet loss or total connectivity loss.

 3. Software Bugs